 #3.
 Be aware of cultural differences beyond the laws

-Doing research ahead of time on the program’s culture surrounding LGBTQ+ can help you determine how willing and comfortable you are to adapt to that country’s mindset and norms in regards to sexuality and gender.
+Doing research ahead of time on the program’s LBGTQ+ culture can help you determine how willing and comfortable you are to adapt to that country’s mindset and norms in regards to sexuality and gender.

 #4.
 Speak with alumni